oduameh/node-course/docs/Instructions/automating.md

 WantedBy          = multi-user.target
 ```

-Save the file with `ctrl + o` and exit with `ctrl + x`
+Save the file with `ctrl + o` and exit with `ctrl + x`.

-Now copy our draft file to the permissioned location where services are located on our system
+Copy the service file to the systemd directory:

 ```
 sudo cp /home/n(x)/preview/scripts/node.service /etc/systemd/system/
 ```

-We also need to ensure the service file has the appropriate permissions
+Ensure the service file has the appropriate permissions:

 ```
 sudo chmod 0644 /etc/systemd/system/node.service
 ```

-Next, we need to reload the daemon so our system sees our new service file
+Reload the daemon so the system recognizes the new service file:

 ```
 sudo systemctl daemon-reload